robinglen/fantasy-football-service/readme.md

 ## ABOUT

-A simple service to collect a fantasy.premierleague.com league table.
+A simple service to collect a fantasy.premierleague.com league and manager details.

 ## Set up